 Configuration: Configuration of the specimens shall be such as to produce in-plane shear limit states or failure modes, and the specimen scale shall be approved by the evaluation service agency based on the recommendations in consensus documents such as FEMA 461 and ACI 374.2R.

 Procedure: Prequalification specimens may be loaded (out-of-plane) to consider gravity load effects where the FRP is designed to provide out-of-plane strengthening in addition to in-plane shear strength.
-The lateral loading methodology shall consist of quasi-static or dynamic loading in both directions to determine cracking, yield, and ultimate strength, and ultimate deformation characteristics.
+The lateral loading methodology shall consist of quasi-static or dynamic loading in both directions to determine cracking, yield and ultimate strength, and ultimate deformation characteristics.
 Loading of specimens in both directions shall be maintained until i) damage to the strengthening system is observed; ii) the capacity of the specimen is achieved; or iii) the predetermined ultimate limit states are attained.
-The loading procedure shall be stipulated in the test proposal and shall comply with a consensus document approved by the evaluation service agency (e.g., ICC-ES AC125, ACI 374.2R, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.
+The loading procedure shall be stipulated in the test proposal and shall comply with a consensus document approved by the evaluation service agency (e.g., AC125, ACI 374.2R, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.

 Experimental data from FRP reinforcement shear-strengthening of reinforced concrete structural walls shall be permitted to justify the shear strengthening of diaphragms, provided all other requirements in Section 4.0 of this criteria are observed.